Dynamic FTSS in Asynchronous Systems: the Case of Unison: Impossibility Results

 \item[Case 3:] $(r+1,r,r+1)$\\ Similar to the reasoning of case 1.

-\item[Case 4:] $(r+1,r+2,r+1)$\\ Let $\gamma_{3}$ be the configuration of $G$ defined by: $\forall i\in\{0,\ldots,r+1\},H_{p_{i}}=i$, $H_{q}=r+2$ and $H_{q'}=r+1$ and in which $p_{0}$ is crashed (see Figure \ref{fig:Figure4}).
-Note that only $q$ and $q'$ are enabled (by Lemma \ref{lem:blocageMin}).
+\item[Case 4:] $(r+1,r+2,r+1)$\\ Let $\gamma_{3}$ be the configuration of $G$ defined by: $\forall i\in\{0,\ldots,r+1\},c_{p_{i}}=i$, $c_{q}=r+2$ and $c_{q'}=r+1$ and where $p_{0}$ is crashed (see Figure \ref{fig:Figure4}).
+Note that only $q$ and $q'$ are enabled (by Lemma \ref{lem:blocage}).
 Assume $q'$ executes its rule.
 Its clock takes the value $r+2$.
-By Lemma \ref{lem:blocageMin}, only $q$ and $q'$ are enabled.
+By Lemma \ref{lem:blocage}, only $q$ and $q'$ are enabled.
 Assume now that $q$ executes its rule.
 Its clock takes the value $r+1$.
 This configuration is identical to $\gamma_{3}$ (since processors are anonymous).
-We can repeat the reasoning in order to obtain an infinite execution in which processors in $p_{1}, \ldots, p_{r+1}$ are never enabled.
+We can repeat the reasoning in order to obtain an infinite execution where processors in $p_{1}, \ldots, p_{r+1}$ are never enabled.

 \item[Case 5:] $(r+2,r,r)$\\ Let $\gamma_{2}$ be the configuration of $G$ as defined in the case 2 above.
-Note that only $q$ and $q'$ are enabled (by Lemma \ref{lem:blocageMin}).
+Note that only $q$ and $q'$ are enabled (by Lemma \ref{lem:blocage}).
 Assume $q$ executes its rule.
 Its clock takes the value $r+2$.
-By Lemma \ref{lem:blocageMin}, only $q$ and $q'$ are enabled.
+By Lemma \ref{lem:blocage}, only $q$ and $q'$ are enabled.
 Assume now that $q'$ executes its rule.
 Its clock takes the value $r$.
 This configuration is identical to $\gamma_{2}$ (since processors are anonymous).
-We can repeat the reasoning in order to obtain an infinite execution in which processors $p_{1}, \ldots, p_{r+1}$ are never enabled.
+We can repeat the reasoning in order to obtain an infinite execution where processors $p_{1}, \ldots, p_{r+1}$ are never enabled.

 \item[Case 6:] $(r+2,r+2,r)$\\ The reasoning is similar to the case 5.